Estimated reading time: 5 minutes

 Some apprentice programs want to make sure that you’re qualified to work as an electrician and will require that you pass an exam before even starting in the program.
 This is why going to a trade school can be a valuable alternative.

 Your official title may be an “Electrical Trainee.”
 At the end of your program and when you complete school, you’ll be able to work for an electrical contractor with a C-10 license.
-Some schools may even provide you with your enrollment verification in advance of your graduation so you can register with the State of California and begin working under a C-10 licensed contractor even before you complete.
+Some schools may even provide you with your enrollment verification in advance of your graduation so you can register with the State of California and begin working under a C-10 licensed contractor even before you complete it.

 Completing Your Hours